ericljx2020-gmail/lab-reports3/index.md

 ```

 ## `grep -n`(Source: *Chatgpt*)
 This option adds line numbers to the output, which can be useful for tracking down a specific line of text.
+When you are asked to provide the specific line number of the apperance of a word, you can use this command to help you get it immediately.

 *Examples*
 ## 1. use grep -n to get the line index of government's appearance in Bahamas-History.txt.